IdentityPython/pysaml2/docs/howto/config.rst

 preferred_binding
 ^^^^^^^^^^^^^^^^^

-Which binding should be prefered for a service.
+Which binding should be preferred for a service.
 Example configuration::

     "preferred_binding" = {